hyun-jin891/hyun-jin891.github.io/_posts/study/rosalind/2024-07-03-Open-Reading-Frames0.md

     ~~~
     Fourth character of each "" has period: 1
     It can be calculted through (n - 3)! / (n - 3)
-    The pool of number being able to be involved in "" goes through the initialization per (n-2)! / (n-2)
+    The pool of number being able to be involved in "" goes through the initialization per (n - 2)! / (n - 2)

     "1234"   Poor: [4]
     "1243"   Poor: [3]